BavarescoRicardo/nest-app/README.md

 # Executing
-The routes can be acessed by postman/insomnia there are some rules for validation testing like the new user should have a name with more than 5 letters..
+The routes can be acessed by postman/insomnia there are some rules for validation testing like the new user should have a email with more than 5 letters..

+  The microservices
+    send email / send message have the users and passwords in the .env file The RabbitMQ uses the local machine service

 * POST /api/users